Chunnyluny-RimWorld-Modding/troubleshootingguide/docs/wiki/table-of-content.md

 - Part 7: How to make RimWorld mods
 - Part 8: Discord servers and useful links

+## Link to the troubleshooting guide - Google document
 Google doc where you can place reactions is linked here: https://docs.google.com/document/d/1Hw0vxHBisM4mCju-XqGhaDf0O8Eu8ZGbjd7qLjTtrso/edit?usp=sharing I choose to not publish it; the published page messed up my formatting.
 I prefer to share the document, I actively work on, and where you can place comments real-time rather than publish this document.
 It also makes it possible to give active feedback.
-I have tried to publish it, but the pages were not well formatted.
+I have tried to publish the Google document but it didn't render the pages and the images correctly.

-### Specifications,
+### Specifications

 - Date of creation, 23-01-2023
 - Font used in document: Arial 10
 - Number of pages 34; depends on if you zoom in to 100% or set the document to fit your screen.

-Make sure you read [README.md](https://github.com/Chunnyluny/troubleshootingguide#readme) Make sure if you have any questions, you submit an issue or open a thread on [discussion page](https://github.com/Chunnyluny/troubleshootingguide/discussions/categories/general)
+Make sure you read [README.md](https://github.com/Chunnyluny-RimWorld-Modding/troubleshootingguide#readme) Make sure if you have any questions, to submit an issue or open a thread on the [discussion page](https://github.com/Chunnyluny-RimWorl-Modding/troubleshootingguide/discussions)

 "This document is licensed under the MIT License 2023, which means that if you decide to continue this work, it's appreciated if you credit me for my work."